huming2207/esp_swd_spi/README.md

 ### Pin mapping

 Currently the pins are hard-coded to GPIO12 for SWCLK and GPIO11 for SWDIO.
 I need to try and see if they works on any other pins or not.

+### Fallback to GPIO bitbang is removed

+Need some cleanup before putting this back